openhealthcare/opal/README.md

 Opal is not a Patient Activity List

 We'd love you to get involved by using what we make, reporting bugs/suggesting improvements, and fixing bugs/making improvements.
+Please refer to the CONTRIBUTING file.

 Opal is an open (open governance + open source) commercial NHS IT product by Open Health Care UK